smartcontractkit/chainlink/docs/CONFIG.md

 ```
 SwitchToBestNodeInterval interval in which to check and force internal services to use the "best" node as
 defined by the SelectionMode
-Setting this to a low value might cause RPC to switch to aggresivly
+Setting this to a low value might cause RPC to switch too aggressively

 Set to '0s' to disable